ksu-cs-textbooks/cis300/content/strings/stringbuilder-impl.md

 length of the array, and therefore is not a valid array location.
 In order to handle this case, we need to make more room.
 The only way to do this to construct a new, larger array, and copy all of the characters into it.
-We will then make `_characters` refer to the new array.
-(The .NET Framework actually provides a method to do all this, but in order to show the details of what is happening, we will not use it.)
+We will then make `_characters` refer to the new array. (.NET actually provides a method to do all this, but in order to show the details of what is happening, we will not use it.)
 Now that there is enough room, we can append the new character as above.
 The code is as follows:

 ```C#
 /// <summary>
 /// Appends the given character to the end of this StringBuilder.